 Rules of Use

-1. Study rooms can be reserved at the Youth or Adult Service desks.
+1. Patrons can sign up for study rooms at the Youth or Adult Service desks.

 2. The study rooms are available on a first come, first served basis.